putitsimply/christian-bible-explained/colossians.md

 ## What this book is

 Colossians is a letter in the New Testament.
-It is traditionally linked to Paul (a Christian leader and missionary), writing to a [church](glossary.md#church) [^gl-church] in a town called Colossae.
+It is traditionally linked to Paul (a Christian leader and missionary), writing to a [church[^gl_church]](glossary.md#church) in a town called Colossae.
 The main reason for the letter is that the Christians there were being confused by teachings that mixed Christianity with other ideas and rules, as if Jesus was not enough.

 ## What it contains

 Here is what happens in the letter:

-Paul begins by thanking [God](glossary.md#god) [^gl-god] for the Colossian Christians and praying for them.
+Paul begins by thanking [God[^gl_god]](glossary.md#god) for the Colossian Christians and praying for them.
 He wants them to grow in wisdom, live good lives, and stay strong.

 Then he explains a big idea: Christians believe Jesus is supreme, meaning above everything else.
 He describes Jesus as the one through whom [God](glossary.md#god) made the world, and the one who holds everything together.
 He also says Jesus is the head of the [church](glossary.md#church), meaning the leader and source of its life.
 The point is clear: the Colossians do not need extra spiritual “add-ons” to be close to [God](glossary.md#god).